LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 Skills-oriented language teaching remains a common approach for classes as well as for self-learning, and computer-assisted language learning is no exception.
 In this unit, we look at how both tool and tutor software can be used to support specific skills.
 In particular, we will look at some websites that focus on these skill areas.
 Many of these are for free, but like everything else that's free on the web, the sites need to be looked at carefully for their pedagogical value.
 Once you understand what they do, try to judge their fit to your potential students and your own teaching approach.
 You can also use them to get ideas for your own future CALL materials development.
 The questions you should be trying to answer are the following:

 Because of the enormous number of English teachers and learners, there are quite a few multi-skill collections for ESL.
 A few, such as www.manythings.org by the Kelly brothers (http://aitech.ac.jp/~lkelly/ and http://aitech.ac.jp/~ckelly/) are mostly labors of love for students and colleagues around the world; often, however, these are commercial, aimed at getting "eyeballs" for advertisers.
-Some of these are divided by skills and have examples of web-based materials: see for example www.eslgold.com or http://esl.about.com or just type "ESL" plus the skill you're interested in into Google.
+Some of these are divided by skills and have examples of web-based materials: see for example www.eslgold.com or just type "ESL" plus the skill you're interested in into Google.
 Collections for other commonly taught languages can be found in a similar way.
-One type of collection is a portal, which is a website that has a large number of links to other websites, such as www.rong-chang.com.
+Some have links to external websites (commonly called portals), some have only their own material, and some have both, such as www.rong-chang.com.

 Listening is potentially one of the most promising areas for CALL development.
 This is because multimedia computing has everything standard audio and video have with the addition of a variety of meaning technologies such as text support, hyperlinked glossaries, and even translations.
 Listening activities typically involve presentations followed by comprehension questions--some also include full or partial dictations.
 One type of presentation specific to CALL is the punctuated presentation, in which the flow is interrupted at intervals to ask questions along the way.
 This in theory encourages more focused attention and allows a learner to get a check on understanding early in the activity.
 This technique was popularized in products by DynEd beginning around 1990.
 Surprisingly few multimedia programs have followed their example.

 An example of a course website for one of my recent listening classes is at www.stanford.edu/~efs/693b/.
 The notes have both links and examples of listening assignments.
-Good sites for authentic videos are www.ted.com, http://ecorner.stanford.edu, and www.cnn.com/studentnews.
-There are a number of useful dedicated ESL listening sites: three well-established ones are www.esl-lab.com, www.englishlistening.com, www.elllo.org, and www.englishbaby.com.
+Good sites for authentic videos are www.ted.com, http://ecorner.stanford.edu, and www.cnn.com/cnn10.
+Authentic podcasts for listening can be found at https://www.scientificamerican.com/podcast/60-second-science/ among other sites.
+There are also a number of useful dedicated ESL listening sites: three well-established ones are www.esl-lab.com, www.elllo.org, and www.englishbaby.com.

-The most widely used indirect method for supporting speaking is simply to listen to conversational dialogues on disk or the web, using the dialogues as models for interactions in common situations.
-It has been suggested by practitioners as well as researchers (e.g., Payne & Whitney, 2002) that using text-based chat supports the development of speaking skills indirectly due to the synchronous and informal nature of chat.
-Another potential, but relatively undeveloped area is the use of "chatbots" that use keyword analysis to provide a simulated interaction: see http://www.rong-chang.com/tutor_mike.htm for an example (there may be voice versions of these online but I haven't found them yet).
+Perhaps the most widely used indirect method for supporting speaking is simply to listen to conversational dialogues on disk or the web or through apps, using the dialogues as models for interactions in common situations.
+It has also been suggested by practitioners as well as researchers (e.g., Payne & Whitney, 2002) that using text-based chat supports the development of speaking skills indirectly due to the synchronous and informal nature of chat.
+Another potential, but relatively undeveloped area is the use of "chatbots" that incorporate keyword analysis to provide a simulated interaction: see http://www.rong-chang.com/tutor_mike.htm for an example.

 In the early days of CALL, reading software was designed to improve skills in order to transfer them to paper materials.
 More recently, reading in digital form is becoming more and more common.
 Given the increasing popularity of electronic readers such as Amazon's Kindle (www.amazon.com), with its ability, for example, to link to an electronic dictionary, the tools used for reading are likely to become richer supports for language learning.